 - 1/2 cup water

-- 2 teaspoons coarse Kosher salt (or Hawaiian salt)
+- 2 teaspoons coarse Kosher salt or coarse Hawaiian salt

-- Select Browning and add oil to the cooking pot.
-When hot, brown pork roast on both sides, about 3 minutes per side.
-Brown each half of the roast separately.
+Select Saute to preheat the pot.
+When hot, add the oil and brown each half of the roast separately.
+Brown each half of the pork roast on both sides, about 3 minutes per side.
 Remove to a platter when browned.

-- Turn pressure cooker off and add water and liquid smoke to the cooking pot.
-Add browned roasts and any accumulated juices to the pot.
+Turn the pressure cooker off, and add water and liquid smoke to the cooking pot.
+Stir to remove any browned bits from the bottom of the pot.
+Add the browned pork and any accumulated juices.
 Sprinkle the salt over the top of the pork roasts.

-- Select High Pressure and set timer for 90 minutes.
-When beep sounds, use a natural pressure release to release pressure (approximately 20 minutes).
-When valve drops carefully remove lid.
+When the timer sounds, use a natural pressure release (approximately 20 minutes).
+When the valve, drops carefully remove lid.

-- Remove the meat from the pressure cooker and shred with two forks (discard excess fat as you shredded).
+Remove the meat from the pressure cooker and shred with two forks.
+(Discard excess fat as you shred).
+If desired, use a fat separator to remove fat from the juices.
 Add some of the juices from the pressure cooker to moisten the meat.
-(I used a fat separator to remove fat from the juices.)
+Place remaining juices in a serving dish to ladle on top of rice, if desired.